-Prerequisite: One year of high school algebra or Developmental Mathematics 091 or the equivalent.
+Prerequisites: One year of high school algebra and an appropriate assessment test score or Developmental Mathematics 091 or the equivalent.
 This course is intended primarily for students in specialized occupational programs.
 It is a study of simple and compound interest, bank discount, payrolls, taxes, insurance, mark up and mark down, corporate securities, depreciation, and purchase discounts.
 (3 Lec.)